Spring 2021 [Course Completed]

 Also worth seeing: UCLA's (see lower third of page) and StataCorp's FAQS on Survey Data Analysis

 I am mostly covering this here because it is an important topic and there wasn't enough time to cover it in the new Stats I!
 But, several of the methods do involve the use of categorical data analysis, so it isn't totally out of place.
-This will be review for those of you who have had me before.
+Also, since you are analyzing your own data this semester, you are more likely to have to deal with missing data.

 Missing Data Part 1: Overview, Traditional Methods.
 Read on your own.
 It mostly explains why most traditional methods for handling missing data (other than listwise deletion) are seriously flawed.
 I won't talk about this in class.